bbauska/webdev-G4G/08-aiImageGenerator/README.md

 </ul>

 <h2>Problem Solving in AI</h2>
-Problem-solving is a fundamental aspect of AI which involves the design and application of algorithms to solve complex problems systematically.
+<p>Problem-solving is a fundamental aspect of AI which involves the design and application of algorithms to solve complex problems systematically.</p>

 <h3>1.
 Search Algorithms in AI</h3>
-Search algorithms navigate through problem spaces to find solutions.
+<p>Search algorithms navigate through problem spaces to find solutions.</p>

 <ul>
   <li><a href="https://www.geeksforgeeks.org/dsa/searching-algorithms/">Search algorithms</a></li>